polkascan/py-substrate-metadata-docs/docs/turing/automationtime.md

 * The transaction is signed
 * The provided_id&\#x27;s length &gt; 0
 * The times are valid
-* The chain/currency pair is supported
+* The given asset location is supported

 \# Parameters
 * `provided_id`: An id provided by the user.
 This id must be unique for the user.